 Someone recently described me as a “cool, progressive, nerd.”
 I said throw in “Southern” and I’m OK with that.

 In my sermons I seek to be relational.
 I believe that church should be a place where we can really struggle with the hard questions of life and ask God for guidance.
 We may not always find the answers but at least we should feel like God and God’s people have heard our cries, petitions, and thanksgivings.
 Church should be a place where we feel we can be accepted and nurtured even if we have tremendous doubts.
 The community of faith should also be a place where we acknowledge the difficult issues facing our community and nation and listen to how the Scriptures speak to our time.
 The community of faith must provide a welcoming and accepting environment to all people regardless of any categories we place upon one another.

 I am married to Kathryn.
 Kathryn is the Director of Christian Education at Unity Presbyterian Church in Fort Mill.
-We have three children: Rebecca is a college graduate living now in Virginia, Mary Kathryn is a student at Wofford College, and James is a high school student.
+We have three children: Rebecca is a college graduate living now in Virginia, Mary Kathryn is a student at Wofford College, and James is a student at the College of Charleston.